The spatial parts of your project can be defined and specified in the tree Spaces & locations.

-Spaces are created and defined in the ‘tree’ called Building / Spaces.
-This tree (which you can also refer to as a ‘breakdown’ or ‘decomposition’) is usually the most important part of the project.
-This is because spaces typically carry most of the project’s requirements (on indoor climate, elements that need to placed etc.).
-Basically, you are making a room book (also referred to as room data sheets) for a project.
+In building projects, this tree is usually the most important part of the project as spaces typically carry most of the project’s requirements (on indoor climate, elements that need to placed etc.).
+Basically, you are making a room book with room data sheets.

 Different types of objects

 When creating this tree, you will be able to use different types of objects to help structure your tree:

 This object represents the specific site, address or plot where a building or infrastructural object is located or must be realised.
 The object can be used to capture, for example, zoning requirements.